zachtrulby/jackpot-go/README.md

 On every sixth day, it will utilize this list to make purchase orders which it will execute at market closing.

-On the forteenth day, and every seven days thereafter, it will execute sell orders for coins which have 50% return from those coins purchased on day six.
-It will only sell the return (principle x return as %) every seventh day in cycle.
+On the forteenth day, and every seven days thereafter, it will execute sell orders for coins which have `~20% [+/- 1]` return from those coins purchased on day six.
+It will only sell the return profit (principle x return as decimal) every seventh day in cycle.
 It will repeat this every 6 days thereafter.